Twoody/portals/react/tests/rectangle-5/README.txt

 		Multiple balls are behaving somewhat accordingly;
 		MAX_SPEED;
 		No overlap when initialized;
+		Balls are sliding off of eachother depedant on their sizes;
 	Not Working:
-		Balls are standing ontop of eachother again and need to move left/right if possible;
 	Bugs:
 		Ball is being squished for no reason by screen size changes;